SmartWalkieOrg/VoicePing-Walkie-Talkie-AndroidSDK/README.md

 3. ChannelListener

-To do some advance techniques for the recorded audio, you need to implement ChannelListener.
+To do some advance techniques for the received audio, you need to implement ChannelListener.
 ChannelListener is needed to customize incoming talk.

 ```java